itzmeanjan/turboshake/README.md

 Rust nightly toolchain; see https://rustup.rs for installation guide.

-> **Note**
+> [!NOTE]
-Nightly toolchain is required because I use `portable_simd` feature ( more @ https://doc.rust-lang.org/std/simd/struct.Simd.html ) for SIMD implementation of Keccak-p[1600, 12] permutation.
+> Nightly toolchain is required because I use `portable_simd` feature ( more @ https://doc.rust-lang.org/std/simd/struct.Simd.html ) for SIMD implementation of Keccak-p[1600, 12] permutation.
 See [rust-toolchain](./rust-toolchain.toml) file for understanding how toolchain version is overridden in this crate.

 ```bash
 # When developing this library, I was using